nikhilkr31/human-action-recognition/README.md

 - We can tune the parameters using KerasTuner.

-- The model reached a good accuracy score after the 20 epochs but it has been trained for 60 epochs.
-There is definitely some overfitting which can avoided with early stopping.
+- The model reached a good accuracy score after the 20 epochs but it has been trained for 60 epochs which leads us to believe that the model is overfit.
+This can be avoided with early stopping.

-- The nodes in the deep layers were connected.
-We can introduce some amount dropout for regularization.
+- The nodes in the deep layers were fully connected.
+Further introducing some dropout for regularization can also be done to avoid over-fitting.